 SHARE CLASS CLASS A1 CLASS A2 CLASS B Type of investors Retail and Institutional Retail and Institutional Retail and Institutional Form of shares Registered Registered Registered Reference currency EUR EUR EUR ISIN code LU2472599708 LU2207642906 LU2207643037 Listing on Luxembourg Stock Exchange No No No Dividend policy Accumulating shares Distributing shares Accumulating shares Dividend frequency (For Distributing shares) Dividends are calculated quarterly (the "Dividend Period") (as of the last Business Day of each quarter, each the "Record Date"), provided that the performance during the Dividend Period is positive, i.e. the NAV of Class A Shares as of the Record Date is higher than the NAV as of the last Business Day of the previous quarter.
-Initial Subscription Period Fr om 26 October 2020 until 23 November 2020 Initial Price 100 EUR 100 EUR 100 EUR Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0,50% Redemption fee Up to 1,00% Up to 1,00% 0 Conversion fee N/A N/A N/A Investment Management fee 1.25% per year 1.25% per year 0.45% per year Advisory fee 0.01% per year 0.01% per year 0.01% per year Distribution fee 01% per year Performance fee N/ Management Company fee A variable Fee per annum in EUR applied per tranches out of AUM, with minimum of EUR 20,000/Year/Sub-fund: AUM ranging from EUR 0 to EUR 500 million: 0.040% per year AUM ranging from EUR 500 million and EUR 1 billion: 0.035% per year AUM above EUR 1 billion: 0.025% per year Risk Management Administrative fee payable to the Management Company Fees included within the Management Company Fee Key Investor Information Document (KIID) elaboration and maintenance fees payable to the Management Company On-Going Monitoring: EUR 350 / Year / Active Share Class / Language A variable Fee per annu minimum of EUR 20,000 m in EUR applied per tra /Year/Sub-fund: inches out of AUM, with Administration and Fund Accounting Services AUM ranging from EUR 0 to EUR 500 million: 0.040% per year AUM ranging from EUR 500 million and EUR 1 billion: 0.035% per year AUM above EUR 1 billion: 0.025% per year Booking Fee: 10 EUR / transaction
+Initial Subscription Period From 26 October 2020 until 23 November 2020 Initial Price 100 EUR 100 EUR 100 EUR Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0,50% Redemption fee Up to 1,00% Up to 1,00% 0 Conversion fee N/A N/A N/A Investment Management fee 1.25% per year 1.25% per year 0.45% per year Advisory fee (out of the Investment Management fee) 0.01% per year 0.01% per year 0.01% per year Distribution fee 0.0 01% per year Performance fee N/ A Management Company fee A variable Fee per annum in EUR, applied per tranches out of AUM, of up to 0.045% (maximum), with minimum fee of up to EUR 25,000/Year/Sub-fund Administration and Fund Accounting Services A variable Fee per annum in EUR, applied per tranches out of AUM, of up to 0.045% (maximum), with minimum fee of up to EUR 25,000/Year/Sub-fund.
+In addition, Booking Fees s per transaction will apply , Depositary fees n in EUR applied per tranc minimum fee of up to EUI In addition, Booking Fees s per transaction will apply , Transfer and Register Agent Up to EUR 4,500 per year (up to two share-classes) Domiciliation Fee Up to EUR 1,500 per year percentage shall be disclosed in the annual report of the Fund (and the Prospectus, following art.
+46.3 of Law of 2010).
+Investors should note that rebates or retrocession paid by the underlying UCITs and/or UCIs shall be for the benefit of the Sub-Fund.